NathanReb/odoc/test/generators/markdown/mld.md

 mld

  Mld   Page
----

-This is an  `` .mld ``  file.
+---This   is   an   .mld     file.
 It   doesn't   have   an   auto-generated   title,   like   modules   and   other   pages   generated   fully   by   odoc   do.

 It   will   have   a   TOC   generated   from   section   headings.

-# Section

-This is a section.
+# Section This   is   a   section.

 Another   paragraph   in   section.

-# Another section

-This is another section.
+# Another   section This   is   another   section.

 Another   paragraph   in   section   2.

 ## Subsection
----

-This is a subsection.
+---This   is   a   subsection.

 Another   paragraph   in   subsection.

 Yet   another   paragraph   in   subsection.

 ## Another   Subsection
----

-This is another subsection.
+---This   is   another   subsection.

 Another   paragraph   in   subsection   2.

 Yet   another   paragraph   in   subsection   2.